drenedo/johndeere/README.md

 - Docker-API compatible container runtime to run testcontainers
 - Java 23
 - Gradle or alternatively the gradle wrapper
+- Port 15432 free (mapped to 5432 in the PostgreSQL container)

 ## Swagger